dell/ansible-powerstore/docs/modules/volume.rst

   state (True, str, None)
     Define whether the volume should exist or not.

-    Value present - indicates that the volume should exist on the system.
+    Value ``present`` - indicates that the volume should exist on the system.

-    Value absent - indicates that the volume should not exist on the system.
+    Value ``absent`` - indicates that the volume should not exist on the system.

-  remote_system (False, str, None)
+  remote_system (optional, str, None)
     The remote system to which metro relationship will be established.

     The remote system must support metro volume.